Table of Contents

-Student Substance Abuse in Illinois
+Student Substance Use Disorder in Illinois

 One study by the University of Illinois showed that amongst the more than 26,000 respondents in this age group, 5.6% (1,468 youth) said they had used prescription pain medication either without a prescription or for non-medical reasons.
 A larger study of more than 230,000 youth in 2018 across more than 900 schools showed alcohol, tobacco, and marijuana were the most commonly used drugs amongst students.
 Alcohol has consistently been the most widely used drug of the three, with tobacco overtaking marijuana use in 2016 with the rise of e-cigarettes and vaping.
-Most colleges in Illinois have substance abuse policies.
+Most colleges in Illinois have substance use disorder policies.

-What to Look For When Choosing From Rehabs in Illinois
+Choosing From Rehabs in Illinois

 There are several things to look for before searching Illinois rehab centers: